Place Value Color by Number

 How do we accomplish this without having our children HATE math?

 If children can practice math through a game or a fun activity, they are more likely to enjoy their math time.
 Place a game in front of a child where they are solving numerous problems while they play, and you probably won’t hear a ton of complaints.

 Compare that to putting a worksheet in front of them with the same amount of problems… oh yay, they most likely are not thinking happy thoughts.

 Check out over 30 fun math games here.

 Practicing Place Value

-I knew my first-grade son need to practice place value more and wanted to provide a few fun games to play.
-We started with a pirate place value game where we used expanded form to create numbers.
-Then we moved onto this coloring page.
+I knew my first-grade son needed to practice place value more and I wanted to provide him with a few fun games for him to play.
+We started with a pirate place value game, using an expanded form to create numbers.

 - First, print off the coloring pages.